turingschool/front-end-curriculum/projects/module-1/intention-timer-pair.md

 * **Exceptional/4:** Application fully implements HTML that is accessible for folks with visual disabilities.
 Reference [this lesson plan](http://frontend.turing.io/lessons/floating/aria-accessibility.html)
 * **Proficient/3:** Application adds to the above with markup that is easy to read and follows across naming conventions
-* **Advanced Beginner/2:** Application adds to the above with HTML that incorporates semantic HTML elements and has a simple, clean HTML structure.
+* **Advanced Beginner/2:** Application adds to the above with HTML that incorporates semantic HTML elements and has a simple, clean HTML structure
 * **Novice/1:** Crafts markup according to the [Turing HTML style guide](https://github.com/turingschool-examples/html)

 ### CSS - Style and Implementation